 When you’re in the market for your first credit card, you probably don’t have a credit score yet.
 But it’s possible you’ve built a bit of credit history through other means.
 If that’s the case, you could have far more credit card options available to you.
 You can check your latest credit score for free on WalletHub.
 It’s also good to check your credit reports, just to make sure there’s nothing inaccurate or suspicious on them.

 Once you get a card and begin using it on a regular basis, it’s even more important to monitor your credit to make sure everything is correct.
 Knowing your credit score will also help you decide when the time is right to graduate to your second credit card.

-You should have at least one credit card for good credit because simply having an open credit card account is the most efficient way to build and maintain a good (or even excellent) credit score.
+You only need one credit card for good credit because simply having an open credit card account is the most efficient way to build and maintain a good (or even excellent) credit score.
 But the actual number of credit cards you have doesn’t make up a huge part of your credit score – roughly 5%-10%.
 The … read full answermore important factors are your payment history, the total amount of your debts, and the total of your credit limits.

 As a result, having fewer credit cards that you use responsibly is better than having more cards yet worse performance.
 But if you have multiple credit cards and use them all responsibly, by paying your bills in full by the due date every month and not maxing out your credit limits, then having multiple credit cards will absolutely help promote good credit.

 Here’s how that works: Multiple credit cards means more total credit.
 More total credit gives you a bit more leeway with your credit utilization (the amount of credit you’re using vs. the amount extended to you).
 Utilization – overall and of each credit account separately – makes up about 20% of your credit score, so it’s best to keep that number low.
 And simply paying your bill on-time makes up about 35%-40% of a good credit score.
 The more on-time payments you have on your credit report, the better it is for your credit score.